 System calls are one of the most important data sources for Falco.
 If an application has been compromised, Falco is able to detect malicious or suspicious behavior based on the system calls that it performs.

 Instrumenting system calls

-eBPF is a revolutionary technology that allows us to run sandboxed programs inside an operating system. eBPF scripts are flexible and safe, and run extremely fast, making them perfect for capturing runtime security.
+eBPF is a revolutionary technology that enables us to run sandboxed programs inside an operating system. eBPF scripts are flexible, safe, and run extremely fast, making them perfect for capturing runtime security.
 This makes it ideal for instrumenting system calls for Falco.

-Before the emergence of eBPF, kernel modules were the norm for extending functionality in the Linux kernel.
-They run in privileged mode, and are written in C, making them very efficient and therefore a great option for performance-critical work.
+Before eBPF emerged, kernel modules were the norm for extending functionality in the Linux kernel.
+They run in privileged mode and are written in C, making them efficient and an excellent option for performance-critical work.
 Falco offers a kernel module for situations where eBPF isn't the best fit.

-With Falco and Falcosidekick, you can forward suspicious events to serverless systems to trigger actions and remediate threats.
-It creates a full response engine to protect your environments.
+With Falco and Falcosidekick, you can also forward suspicious events to serverless systems to trigger actions and remediate threats.

 - Privilege escalation attacks through exploiting security bugs.

 - The deployment of unauthorized workloads by an attacker.

 - Unauthorized access to secrets or other sensitive information.